AnonVG/AnonMod/README.md

 Thanks to:

-- Gunchi (or twitch.tv/tomogunchi) for providing most of the menu UI script and helping me out with ideas
+- Gunchi (or twitch.tv/tomogunchi) for providing most of the menu UI script
-- The venge.io discord server for helping me out with ideas and comments (most notably llama, PR3R4K (Aka KittyCat), Kayta, Zip, and StreamKing)
+- The venge.io discord server for helping me out with ideas and comments (most notably llama, PR3R4K (Aka KittyCat), Gunchi, Kayta, Zip, and StreamKing)

 WIP's for the next mod update